Outbound webhooks

 Validating data integrity

-Your webhook URL is publicly accessible, so you should treat all incoming requests as untrusted.
-Each webhook request sent by MessageDesk includes anX-MessageDesk-Signature header.
+Your webhook URL is publicly accessible, so treat all incoming requests as untrusted.
+Each webhook request MessageDesk sends includes anX-MessageDesk-Signature header.

 How signature validation works

-The signature is generated using the request body and your API secret:- MessageDesk computes a Base64-encoded HMAC-SHA256 hash of the raw request body using your API secret as the key
+MessageDesk generates the signature from the request body and your API secret:- MessageDesk computes a Base64-encoded HMAC-SHA256 hash of the raw request body using your API secret as the key.

 Example validation code